Danjavia/PWA-ReactJS-Starter-Pack/README.md

 # Tests

-This package include a sample with a little test for components.
+This package includes a sample with a little test for components.
 You can run it using.

 ```
 yarn run test